ustc-arg/Safe-Robot-Learning-Competition/README.md

 1 episode is enough for evaluation.

 But if set to 2 or more the planner will switch to a more conservative strategy after failure.
+(Our setting)

 ## Command Line for Evaluation